OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 Readings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For hosted text, text (such as PDF or other formats) is first sent to NextThought and our content development team makes it into a fully interactive format to display on the learning platform.

-You can also create your own fully interactive text to display on the platform by using our authoring tools.
+Create fully interactive text to display on the platform by using our authoring tools.
 Please see “Create a Reading” for more information.